 Increasing the participation in school competitions and ensuring adequate supervision

 Children are keen to volunteer to take part in Family of School sports competitions including games such as dodgeball, football and multi-sports.
-We have recently entered 2 footballs teams into a tournament rather than one.
 Staff have been released from school to support the events and coach the children.

-An additional £9,000 has been allocated to schools this year for PE.
-As a school we are currently working on a 'Change4Life' Club.
-This club will target children who do not have access to / choose to do activities outside of school.
+An additional £4,000 has been allocated to provide specific clubs.
+This will target children who do not have access to / choose to do activities outside of school.
 The aim is to give these children access to a range of unusual activities at sites outside the school such as tennis, swimming, climbing wall etc. 25% of the intake targets specific children who have shown a talent / gift for a particular activity and 25% of the intake is targeted at children who do not do many activities outside of school.
 The remaining 50% is open to any child in the target year group.